stevenferrer/nero/README.md

 | SQLite               | [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3)       |
 | MySQL/MariaDB (soon) | [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) |

-If your your back-end is not yet supported, you can implement your own [custom back-end](#custom-back-ends).
+If your your back-end is not yet supported, you can write your own [custom template](#custom-templates).

-## Custom back-ends
+## Custom templates

-Implementing a custom back-end is very easy.
-In fact, you don't have to use the official back-ends.
-You can implement custom back-ends (Oracle, MSSQL, BoltDB, MongoDB, etc.) by implementing the [_Template_](./template.go) interface.
+For writing custom templates, the official templates can serve as a reference.
+You can write your own template with custom back-ends (Oracle, MSSQL, BoltDB, MongoDB, etc.) by implementing the [_Template_](./template.go) interface.

 See official [postgres template](./pg_template.go) for reference.

 ## Limitations

-Currently, we only support basic CRUD and aggregate operations (i.e. count, sum).
-If you have more complex requirements other than that, we suggest that you just write your repositories manually, at least for now.
+Currently, the supported operations are basic CRUD and aggregate (i.e. count, sum).
+For more complex requirements, we suggest that you just write your repositories manually for now.

-We're still in the process of brain-storming how to elegantly support other operations such as joins.
-If you have any ideas, we'd love to hear from you!
+We're still planning how to support compound predicates (and, or), joins and relationships.
+Feel free to share any ideas!

 ## Standing on the shoulders of giants

-This project wouldn't be possible without the amazing open-source projects it was built upon:
+This project wouldn't be possible without these amazing open-source projects:

 - [Masterminds/squirrel](https://github.com/Masterminds/squirrel) - Fluent SQL generation in golang
 - [lib/pq](https://github.com/lib/pq) - Pure Go Postgres driver for database/sql